 Unfortunately, there are risks associated with prolonged methadone use, which is most common due to the duration of methadone maintenance programs.
 Although methadone is designed to help people overcome addiction to other opioids, the consequences associated with methadone addiction and long-term use can potentially outweigh the consequences of the substances you were initially using.

-Tolerance leads to dependence and dependence will lead an individual to experience methadone withdrawal symptoms once they stop using methadone, lowers dosage, or miss a dose.
-Since the effects of methadone in the body are intense, an individual might experience a number of unpleasant physical symptoms.
-The half-life of methadone is longer than most opioids so the symptoms might not begin to appear until days 3 or 4 after the last dose.
+Tolerance leads to dependence, and dependence will lead an individual to experience methadone withdrawal symptoms once they stop using methadone, lower the dosage, or miss a dose.
+Since the effects of methadone in the body are intense, an individual might experience unpleasant physical symptoms.
+The half-life of methadone is longer than most opioids so the symptoms might not begin to appear until the third or fourth day after the last dose.

 Unfortunately, methadone withdrawal is a component of addiction and is ultimately unavoidable if you are experiencing the hardships of methadone addiction.